7ombie/jsii/docs/untitled.md

 ## String Literals

-Lark string literals use (double) quotes, with the same syntax as Swift.
+Lark string literals are inspired by Swift.
+They exclusively use quotes as delimiters (you cannot use apostrophes or grave accents):

-Single-line string literals are wrapped in a single pair of quotes:

     let name = "Lark"

+Lark also supports triple-quoted literals (that begin and end with `"""`):

+    let name = """Lark"""

+Any string literal can span multiple lines, but triple-quoted literals have extra features that simplify expressing multiple lines of text.
+For this reason, Lark uses the term *string literal* to describe single-quoted strings, and *text literal* for triple-quoted strings.

+Text literals exclude the lines that include the quotes, so the expressed string begins on the first line after the opening quotes, and ends on the last line before the closing quotes.
+The indentation level of the closing quotes indicates how much indentation to remove from each of the lines within the literal.

-Multiline literals use pairs of three (adjacent) quotes.
-The lines of the expressed string are the lines that fall *between* the opening and closing quotes.
-It is a syntax error to have any characters (except insignificant trailing whitespace) after the opening quotes, or to have any characters, except indentation, before the closing quotes.
+Note: It is a syntax error for a text literal to have any characters (ignoring insignificant trailing whitespace) after the opening quotes, or to have any characters, except indentation, before the closing quotes.

-The indentation level of the closing quotes is removed from the lines within the literal.
-For example, this string contains one, onside line that reads `spam and eggs`:
+For example, here `string` contains a single, unindented line that reads `spam and eggs`:

     let string = """
         spam and eggs
         """

-The literal does not have to be indented.
-For example, this (three-line) string has closing quotes at the same level as the opening quotes:
+Indenting the literal (as in the previous example) is entirely optional.
+For example:

     let string = """
     this line is onside